Skip to content

 Once the tag is pushed, GitHub Actions automatically:

-2. Runs all tests (Rust, Python, examples)
+2. Runs all tests (Rust, Python, examples).

-4. Builds documentation and deploys to GitHub Pages
+4. Builds documentation and deploys to GitHub Pages.

-5. Builds Python wheels and source distribution
+5. Builds Python wheels and source distribution.

-6. Publishes to PyPI and crates.io
+6. Publishes to PyPI and crates.io.

-8. Updates "latest" tag and release
+8. Updates the "latest" tag and release.

 Verification